Extend Online Relationships to Create Offline Networks

 That last one is very real, my friends.
 As much as people want to fixate on numbers and logistics of a business deal, oftentimes business decisions are emotional.
 And if someone feels a connection with you – and sometimes all you need is a face-to-face conversation to catapult you there – the deal is made.

-According to a study by Forbes, 84 percent of executives preferred face-to-face meeting versus technology-enabled meetings.
+According to a study by Forbes, 84 percent of executives preferred face-to-face meetings versus technology-enabled meetings.
 Eighty-five percent of those respondents’ No. 1 reason for this was to build stronger, more meaningful business relationships.

 Organizing Meetups through Social Mediums